Datavault-UK/automate-dv/src/dbtvault-dev/docs/macros.md

 ### gen_hashing

 !!! warning
-    This macro ***should not be*** used for any kind of password obfuscation or security purposes, the intended use is for creating checksum-like fields only.
+    This macro ***should not be*** used for cryptographic purposes

+    The intended use is for creating checksum-like fields only, so that a record change can be detected.

     [Read More](https://www.md5online.org/blog/why-md5-is-not-safe/)